ltskinner/software-engineering/books/security_plus/README.md

 - Chapter 17.
 Risk Management and Privacy

 ## Objective Map

+Remember: every question on the exam ties back to a specific exam objective

 - 1.0 General Security Concepts
   - 1.1 Compare and contrast various types of security controls